 Nonprofits, including nonprofit cooperatives, are the best partners for governments to build and expand a Canada-wide licensed child care system that is affordable, accessible, high quality and inclusive.
 While the sector is making the best out of precarious child care infrastructure, an enabling policy environment led by the federal government, negotiated with the provinces/territories, and implemented by the municipal managers would allow the sector to better support parents and children.

 The sector is well positioned to offer a variety of flexible, high quality child care choices to parents that do not compromise quality of care, safety and working conditions.
 Expanding in partnership with the nonprofit sector now will have positive cascading effects for children, parents – especially mothers, the child care workforce, communities and the broader economy for years to come.

 ONN’s recommendations for expanding a Canada-wide child care system with nonprofits:

-- Take profit out of child care by targeting all federal investments for expanding licensed child care across Canada exclusively to nonprofit and nonprofit cooperatives, thus ensuring there is no further expansion in the for-profit sector.
+- Target all investments for expanding licensed child care across Canada exclusively to nonprofit and nonprofit cooperatives to take profit out of care and ensure there is no further expansion in the for-profit sector.